arop/ner-re-pt/README.md

 # ner-re-pt

-Dissertation on Entity and relation extraction from web content
+My master dissertation on **Entity and relation extraction from web content**, at FEUP (Faculty of Engineering of University of Porto).

+Entity extraction using well-established tools for the Portuguese language, and more specifically for the news section in University of Porto Information System - [SIGARRA](https://sigarra.up.pt/) and all its subdomains.

+**Author:** André Ricardo Oliveira Pires **Supervisor:** Sérgio Nunes
+**Co-supervisor:** José Devezas

+In colaboration with: [FEUP InfoLab](http://infolab.fe.up.pt/) and [INESC TEC](https://www.inesctec.pt/)

-For more information check [wiki](https://github.com/arop/ner-re-pt/wiki)
+For more information check [wiki](https://github.com/arop/ner-re-pt/wiki).